Office of Developmental Programs Home and Community Based Settings Final Rule

 The rule also aims to make sure individuals receiving services have free choice of where they live and what provider to choose as long as the providers is willing and qualified.
 The CMS HCBS Rule also ensures that each individual's rights are not restricted and clarifies that services will not be allowed in settings that have the qualities of an institution.

 The rule's settings requirements apply to each of ODP's 1915(c) waivers.
-The three waivers offered by ODP are the Adult Autism Waiver, the Consolidated Waiver, and the Person/Family Directed Support (P/FDS) Waiver.
+The four waivers offered by ODP are the Adult Autism Waiver, the Consolidated Waiver, the Person/Family Directed Support (P/FDS) Waiver, and the Community Living Waiver.
 To find more information on each of these waivers, please see the following:

 2015 Home and Community-Based Settings (HCBS) Waiver Specific Transition Plans